nafkhanzam-thesis/experiments/README.md

 ## Schema

-Dataset will be saved in a columnar database.
+Dataset will be saved in a columnar database like Cassandra or Scylla.
 I will be using ScyllaDB.

 Key columns: